 When the British occupied Philadelphia from October 1777 through June 1778, the second floor of Independence Hall was used to house America prisoners of war.

 The Stoogeum in the Philadelphia suburbs is the world’s only museum dedicated to the Three Stooges.

 The oldest-surviving photograph taken in the United States was taken of Philadelphia’s Central High School in 1839 by Joseph Saxton.

 Seven signers of the Declaration of Independence are buried in the two cemeteries of Christ Church.

 Cliveden, a stately home in the Germantown neighborhood of Philadelphia was the focal point for the Battle of Germantown during the Revolutionary War.
 It is said that a bloody painting uncovered behind the walls was drawn by a dying British soldier remembering a loved one.

 Still want more facts?
-Check out our list of 53 Facts about Pennsylvania.
+Check out our list of 53 facts about Pennsylvania and 41 fun facts about Pittsburgh.
 You can also explore the one place to visit in each of PA’s 67 counties, and our list of 101 things to do in Pennsylvania before you die.
 Or, stay in the city with our First-Timers Guide to Philly and our list of more than 70 free things to do in Philadelphia.

 *May include affiliate links